CUNYTechPrep/ctp-fall-wd-curriculum/CTP Curriculum/Week 2 Lesson Plan - React Fundamentals & Project Kickoff.md

 - "This component structure is how we build at scale"
 - "Props make components reusable across your app"
 - "Separation of concerns - each component has one job"
+- "When we deploy to S3 in Week 5, all these components become static files served globally"
+- "React's build process optimizes everything for cloud deployment"

 ## YOU DO BLOCK 1: First Components (15 minutes)